cunarist/app-template/README.md

 In Dart, you can use `readViewmodelAsJson` function from `bridge/wrapper.dart` module to read a viewmodel item.
 Type of the result value will be one of `Map`, `List`, `int`, `double`, `bool`, `String` and `null` depending on the structure you defined.

 You can also use `readViewmodelAsBytes` function which returns `Uint8List` representing raw bytes of a viewmodel item.
 If the size of a viewmodel item is large, perhaps because it's a large-resolution image, you can pass in a value of true with `takeOwnership` argument to the function to avoid copying.
+Be aware that this action removes the item from the viewmodel.

 Keep in mind that `lib.rs` inside `./native/hub/src` is the entry point of your Rust logic.